- Best Tow Behind Sprayers Picks (Updated List)

 Let’s begin with our top choices for tow behind sprayers on the market.

-1. Chapin International Tow Dripless Fertilizer, Herbicide and Pesticide Sprayer
+4. Chapin Tow Dripless Fertilizer, Herbicide and Pesticide Sprayer

 This product is a promising helper in your garden – with its 15-gallon tank and 5-inch wide mouth; it’s the perfect size to fit your storage shed or garage.
 It works successfully with familiar fertilizers, weed killers and pesticides on the market, and what is more, cleaning it won’t be that much of a trouble as it comes with a drain plug.
 Also, the Chapin International 97600 Tow Dripless Sprayer has a 12-volt diaphragm pump and a dual filtration system with which the life of the sprayer will last longer.
 And what we find really practical and functional is the steel frame trailer with pneumatic tires and adjustable hitch.
 However, you have to bear in mind that there is no shutoff valve for the hand sprayer and the nozzles may occasionally drip.
 And one more thing-not a good idea to use it if you want to water your plants.